-Peter has always loved telling stories.
-Growing up in New Jersey, he told stories by drawing characters and scenes from his imagination.
+Peter has always loved telling stories and grew up telling stories by drawing characters and scenes from his imagination.
 As a teenager, he began telling his tales with words.
-While studying illustration at Art Center College of Design, Peter's love of both words and pictures led him to take several courses on children's books, and before long he knew he'd found his calling.
+He studied illustration at Art Center College of Design, including courses on children's books.

 Q&A with Peter Brown